landmaster135/spreadsheet-functions-recipe/README.md

 # 20220413_ChainToOrderItems

-If you sort spreadsheet with this function, you may see circular reference.
+If you sort spreadsheet with this function, you may see an error of circular reference.